 Although you don’t have to spend tons of money on running shoes, you do need to get a good quality pair that can go the distance.
 Experts recommend replacing your running shoes after 400 to 500 miles, so, depending on how much you run, you may find yourself replacing your shoes within less than a year.

-Wearing the wrong type and size of shoes can lead to unnecessary injuries — especially when you’re running on a hard, unforgiving surface like concrete or asphalt.
+Wearing the wrong type and size of shoes can lead to unnecessary injuries or inconvenient problems like flat feet — especially when you’re running on a hard, unforgiving surface like concrete or asphalt.
 Because everyone’s foot is different, it may be worth your while to go to a store that provides shoe fittings specifically for runners.

 2. Don’t Skip Your Warm-Up

 If you think a warm-up is a waste of time before running, you might want to think again.
 Not warming up properly can cause unpleasant consequences, such as tight muscles or a stitch in your side.

 You can incorporate the warm-up into your exercise routine.
 Instead of hitting the ground running first thing, walk briskly or jog slowly for the first five minutes to get your blood flowing and muscles warmed up.
 Or you can do some stretches and knee lifts before you get started.

 When you feel pain, your body is trying to tell you something important.
 If you choose to push past the pain and keep going, you may end up with a worse injury.
 You may even need to visit your health professional to find out exactly what type of care your injury needs to help it heal faster.

 Remember, sometimes it’s necessary to stop running immediately and even take some time off before getting back into your routine.
 Resting your injury can help it heal much faster than continuing to run with it and risking it worsening.

 You should be hydrated before you start running, so consider drinking 6-to 8-ounces of water upon waking if you’re a morning runner.
 If you run later in the day, make sure you drink throughout the day, so you don’t start your run dehydrated.